expeditionaries x delaware summer 2019

 You can learn more about previous Expeditions here.

-What did students, teachers, and parents say about Expeditionaries July and October 2018?
+What do students, teachers, and parents say about Expeditionaries?

 “It is a great way to learn more about yourself and your strengths, and specifically how to use those strengths successfully as part of a team.” --Fordham Prep student